What’s New

 Standard Deduction Increase

-Additional standard deduction of $1,850 for unmarried elderly or blind.
-Additional $1,500 per taxpayer for married elderly or blind.
+Additional standard deduction of $1,950 for unmarried over 65 or blind.
+Additional $1,550 per taxpayer for married elderly or blind.

 Exemptions Still Suspended

-Personal and dependent exemption deduction is increased for inflation, so for 2021 it is now at $4,300, however this has been suspended since 2018.
-For tax year 2021, it remains at zero.
+Personal and dependent exemption deduction is still suspended since 2018.
+For tax year 2024, it remains at zero.

-Child & Dependent Care Credit back to 2020 values
+Child & Dependent Care Credit (Daycare credit) remains the same

 Tax Rate Single Married filing